shubhamjw10/Finance-Datascience-Porfolio/README.md

 ## Project 6:
 I Create simple machine learning trading strategies such as ols, clustering,DNN etc. and backtest them against the becnhmark of buy and hold for currency (EUR/USD).

+## Project 7:
+Create an eigen portfolio using PCA and then verify the portfolio using hierarchical clustering approach to group the stocks in NASDAQ 100 based on their correlation.